Vegetable Gardens in Fire Zones: Growing Food Safely in Fire Country

 Not in the critical Zone 0 ember-resistant area

-Zone 0 considerations: The first 5 feet around your home should be hardscape or very low, sparse plantings.
-A vegetable garden here isn't ideal, but if space is limited:
+The first 5 feet around your home should be hardscape or essentially no vegetation.
+Current CAL FIRE Zone 0 guidance is trending stricter, recommending no combustible materials at all in this zone.
+A vegetable garden here should be avoided if possible, but if space is absolutely limited:

-Keep plants low-growing (no tall trellised crops against the house)
+Keep plants very low-growing (no tall trellised crops against the house)

-Maintain bare ground or gravel paths between beds and walls
+Maintain bare ground or gravel paths between any plantings and walls

 Ensure nothing touches or overhangs the structure